In the Blood Giesen's Love of Food & Wine

 By the time Kurt was a teenager, August owned Berlin’s Emperor’s Court Hotel which he stocked with the finest European wines and spirits.

 Despite August marking each bottle with a pencil after it was poured, temptation was too much for young Kurt and his friends.
 Intrigued by how the finest of Europe tasted, Kurt sneakily shared ‘tastings’ with his friends.
 And because the teen boys figured out that a little clear schnapps could be poured into the bottle after a sampling to restore the liquid to the pencil line, August was none the wiser.

 In turn, Kurt passed on the Giesen love of food and wine to his three sons, Theo, Alex and Marcel.
 Growing up in Germany’s Neustadt-Pfalzer wine region, once under French rule, the brothers enjoyed French cuisine as well as traditional hunted and farmed meat dishes from their mother’s Bavarian heritage.

 Inspired by the adventures he had travelling Europe with his father, Kurt took his family on European holidays and encouraged his sons to travel.
 It was at Kurt’s prompting that Theo and Alex found themselves travelling the world, ending up in New Zealand.

 So in 1981 on the bottom of the world, in a country that at the time had little wine choice and none of the grape varietals they knew, the Giesen brothers channeled the adventurous spirit of their grandfather August and decided to make their own wine.

-The Giesen brothers’ story is founded on good food, fine wines and warm hospitality and now their wines allow other families to create their own stories founded on the same principles.
+The Giesen brothers’ story is founded on good food, fine wines and warm hospitality.
+Today their wines allow other families to create their own stories, founded on the same principles.